 5. The next Xbox will be focused on taking over our living rooms as a media hub.

-Both Patcher and Sanfilippo believe there will be a way to watch live television with your Xbox, removing the need for another set-top box.
+Both Pachter and Sanfilippo believe there will be a way to watch live television with your Xbox, removing the need for another set-top box.
 This means you could potentially watch TV in a room that has no cable connection, as long as you have an Xbox and Internet.

-“I think it will have a lot of multimedia functionality, such as a built-in ability to access regular TV programming over the Internet, and Microsoft will have a partner that will subsidize the box,” Patcher told us.
+“I think it will have a lot of multimedia functionality, such as a built-in ability to access regular TV programming over the Internet, and Microsoft will have a partner that will subsidize the box,” Pachter told us.

 That’s taking a huge step beyond what is currently offered with the 360, which currently lets you stream media from companies like Netflix, Hulu and ESPN.
 But the new console could very well become the new home for all forms of entertainment, especially if Microsoft adds on features likes DVR and support for antenna input to the new Xbox.